6 candidates for US Senate in Ohio vie for evangelical votes

 “I loved your steel spine, which is why I supported you in 2012,” Moreno said.
 “But where was it last summer?
 When I was getting death threats, I was speaking out against the lockdown.
 That’s the difference.
 When you weren’t running for office, what were you doing?”

-Vance, author of the book “Hillbilly Elegy,” named fatherlessness as the biggest hurdle facing American children and said grandparents, like his own, who must raise the children of those with drug addictions should be given financial help to keep their families together.
+Vance, author of the book “Hillbilly Elegy,” named households without fathers as the biggest hurdle facing American children and said grandparents, like his own, who have had to raise the children of families harmed by the opioid crisis should be given the same help afforded foster parents to keep their families together.

+“We need to defend the people who are actually standing up and taking care of all these kids who have been orphaned by this problem,” he said.
+A long-time gap exists in Ohio between state payments to nonlicensed relatives who take custody of children and to licensed foster care parents, who typically receive much higher amounts.

-Timken, the only woman in the field, spoke often from the perspective of a mother.
-She said the education system is failing students and that she opposes accommodations in school restrooms and sports for transgender students as a dangerous encroachment on religious freedom.
+Timken, the only woman in the field, spoke often from the perspective of a mother, including during a discussion of accommodating transgender students in school restrooms and sports.
 “I’m a mom, not a ‘birthing person,’” she said.

 She also touted her ties to Trump, who has not endorsed in the race.
 “I am the only true America First, grassroots candidate in this race that can win this primary, unite the party and take on the radical left’s agenda,” she said.